BrightspaceUI/core/components/empty-state/README.md

 # Empty State
-Empty states are used when there is no data available to be displayed, or when a search/filter returns no results.
+Empty states are used when there is no data available to be displayed, or when a search or filter returns no results.

 <!-- docs: demo autoSize:true align:start -->
 ```html